RYT200 Training Program

 - Transfer of credits from other yoga schools might be available, upon approval.
 The minimum fee is $150.00 per module, with a two module maximum.
 Call our office for information.

-- If you miss hours during training, you will be required to attend that Module the next time it is offered unless other arrangements were made prior to training registration (all requests must be made in writing via email).
+- If you miss hours during training, you will be required to attend that Module the next time it is offered (see fees) unless other arrangements were made prior to training registration (all requests must be made in writing via email).
 Otherwise, you can request an Individualized Training Program Plan, which has an additional fee.

 Ready to get started?